yasir2000/openwrt-oldwiki-md/SimpleFirewall.rst

 forward_port 10100:10199 laptop1
 forward_port 10200:10299 laptop2
 }}}
-And here's the extremely simple firewall library that it uses:  (Sadly it does require that you maintain an /etc/hosts file in order to make it work)
+And here's the extremely simple firewall library that it uses:  (Sadly it does require that you maintain an /etc/hosts file in order to make it work.)

+'''Note:''' if you plan on pasting this script into an ssh window, note that the character quoted in the {{{cut}}} command below should probably be a tab, not a space (unless you use spaces to format your /etc/hosts file).
 {{{
 #!/bin/sh